hiranya911/firecloud/python/flask-on-gce/README.md

 * Run some curl commands from the VM instance to make sure everything is working as expected.
 * To send requests to the service remotely, you need to:

-  a. bind Flask service to the public facing network interface.
+  - Bind the Flask server to the public facing network interface.
+  - Open up Flask port (5000) in the GCP Firewall.

 ```
+# On VM instance
 flask run --host=0.0.0.0
 ```

-  b.
-Open up Flask port (5000) in the GCP Firewall.

 ```
+# On local workstation
 gcloud compute firewall-rules create open-flask --allow tcp:5000 --source-tags=flask-demo --source-ranges=0.0.0.0/0
 ```